 DEPUTY RANGER OF WINDSOR GREAT PARK

-Here are a few members of The Crown Estate team.
+Here are a few members of the Windsor Great Park team.

 How did you first get into gardening?
 What’s your earliest gardening memory?

 I got into gardening through my father who was a very keen gardener in his spare time and my earliest gardening memory was when I was eight years old, helping my dad to dig the vegetable garden.

 What is so special about the gardens in Windsor Great Park?